The jawbone is made up of the upper (maxilla) and lower (mandible) jawbone. A break may occur in either or both of these bones.

 You can help prevent jaw fractures by avoiding trauma to the chin and lower face.

-- Always use the proper car seat, booster seat, seat belt and shoulder harness when your child is riding in a car.
+- Always use the proper child seat when your child is in a car.
 It will help protect the facial bones and upper body from impact.
 Other types of trauma, like traumatic brain injuries, can also be prevented.

 - Your child should always wear well-fitted headgear and a mouth guard during contact sports.
 In addition to protecting the teeth from impact, mouth guards offer some protection against jaw fractures.

 Reviewed by Trauma specialists at the Montreal Children’s Hospital.